Persian MS 250 (The John Rylands Library, The University of Manchester)

 Provenance and Acquisition

-Previously owned by one Faz̤l Allāh Shāh Muḥammad as per his seal impression on folio 1a.
+Previously owned or inspected by Faz̤l Allāh Shāh Muḥammad as per his seal impressions on folios 1a and 8b.

-Probably acquired in India, by indigo merchant Jonathan Harvey Danby (1767–1830), of Honiton, Devon, who constructed a large factory in Shikarpur, Nadia District in what is now West Bengal in circa 1790 to 1795, (this firm later evolved into Messrs.
-Robert Watson & Co., the preeminent Victorian-era subcontinental dyeworks), as per his name imprinted above the header of folio 1b, albeit blacked out by a later owner.
+Subsequently acquired by indigo merchant Jonathan Harvey Danby (1767–1830), of Honiton, Devon, who constructed a large factory in Shikarpur, Nadia District (now in West Bengal) in circa 1790 to 1795 (this firm later evolved into Messrs.
+Robert Watson & Co., the preeminent Victorian-era subcontinental dyeworks), as per his name imprinted in relief-cut type at the top of folio 1b, albeit blackened out by a later owner, but nevertheless still evident under raking light.

-Later obtained by Sir Gore Ouseley (1770–1844) as per an unsigned inscription identifying his hand on folio the fifth right flyleaf b side (f. vb).
+Later obtained by Sir Gore Ouseley (1770–1844) as per what remains of his clipped-off signature on 1b, top—right, and an unsigned inscription identifying his prior ownership on folio the fifth right flyleaf b side (f. vb), likely in the hand of subsequent owner Samuel Hawtayne Lewin (1795–1840), as it comports with his hand as found in other Rylands volumes (e.g. Persian MS 287, folio 1a, top.

 Purchased by Enriqueta Rylands (1843–1908) in 1901 from James Ludovic Lindsay, 26th Earl of Crawford (1847–1913).